Sultanate of Sulu: Pre-establishment

 The present area of the Sultanate of Sulu was once under the influence of the Bruneian Empire before it gained its own independence in 1578.
-During the 13th century the people of Sulu began migrating to present-day Zamboanga and the Sulu archipelago from their homelands in northeastern Mindanao.
-Scott (1994) mentions the origins of the Sulu as being the descendants of ancient Butuanons and Surigaonons from the Rajahnate of Butuan, which was then Hindu like pre-islamic Sulu.
-They moved south and established a spice trading port in pre-Islamic Sulu.
+During the 13th century the people of Sulu began migrating to present-day Zamboanga and Sulu archipelago from their homelands in northeastern Mindanao.
+Scott (1994) writes that the Sulu are the descendants of ancient Butuanons and Surigaonons from the Rajahnate of Butuan, which was then Hindu, like pre-islamic Sulu.
+They moved south and established a spice trading port in Sulu.
 Sultan Batarah Shah Tengah, who ruled as sultan in 1600, was said to be an actual native of Butuan.
-The Butuanon-Surigaonon origins of the Tausugs is suggested by the relationship of their languages, as the Butuanon, Surigaonon and Tausug languages are all grouped under the Southern sub-family of Visayan.
+The Butuanon-Surigaonon origins of the Tausugs are suggested by the relationship of their languages, as the Butuanon, Surigaonon and Tausug languages are all members of the Southern sub-family of Visayan.
 Later, the earliest known settlement in this area soon to be occupied by the sultanate was in Maimbung, Jolo.
 During this time, Sulu was called Lupah Sug.
 The principality of Maimbung, populated by Buranun people (or Budanon, literally means "mountain-dwellers"), was first ruled by a certain rajah who assumed the title Rajah Sipad the Older.
 According to Majul, the origins of the title rajah sipad originated from the Hindu sri pada, which symbolises authority.
 The principality was instituted and governed using the system of rajahs.
 Sipad the Older was succeeded by Sipad the Younger.

 Some Chams who migrated to Sulu were called Orang Dampuan.
-The Champa civilization and the port-kingdom of Sulu engaged in commerce with each other which resulted in merchant Chams settling in Sulu where they were known as Orang Dampuan from the 10th–13th centuries.
-In contrast to their cousins in the Butuan Rajahnate that considered themseleves diplomatic competitors against Champa for China trade, (under Butuan's Rajah Kiling); instead, Sulu freely traded with the Champa civilization.
+The Champa civilization and the port-kingdom of Sulu engaged in commerce with each other which resulted in merchant Chams settling in Sulu, where they were known as Orang Dampuan in the 10th–13th centuries.
+In contrast to their cousins in the Butuan Rajahnate, who considered themselves diplomatic competitors of Champa for China trade, (under Butuan's Rajah Kiling); instead, Sulu freely traded with the Champa civilization.
 The Orang Dampuans from Champa however were eventually slaughtered by envious native Sulu Buranuns due to the wealth of the Orang Dampuan.
 The Buranun were then subjected to retaliatory slaughter by the Orang Dampuan.
 Harmonious commerce between Sulu and the Orang Dampuan was later restored.
 The Yakans were descendants of the Taguima-based Orang Dampuan who came to Sulu from Champa.
 Sulu received civilization in its Indic form from the Orang Dampuan.